Citrus Fennel Salad

 If you’ve ever added fennel to a recipe, you”ll know all about its subtle aniseed taste.
 It perfectly complements the meat in some cooked dishes, such as this sausage bolognese.

-But fennel is also crunchy and fabulous raw and sliced thinly like an onion, like in this simple, classy and citrusy orange and fennel salad!
+But fennel is also crunchy and fabulous raw and sliced thinly like an onion, like in this simple, classy and citrus and fennel salad!

 Add segments of juicy, in-season oranges, shaved parmesan cheese, green salad and fresh mint and a very simple honey citrus dressing and you have the formula for an incredible Mediterranean style salad.